How To Make Your Conference Memorable

 Giving away a goodie bag is a fun gesture at the end of your conference that can also help to make it a more memorable event.
 These goodies could simply be branded items like pens, business cards and mugs to leave a physical lasting reminder of your conference.
 Alternatively, you could give away a freebie of your product or even a voucher that gives people a discount to your services.

 Join my list and get access to my free library full of helpful guides, templates, and more free resources for lifestyle bloggers + creatives!

 ***This page may contain links from paying affiliates.
 That means if you buy using the links you’re helping me continue to provide free content for this blog.
 I only recommend products & services I use and love.
 BT-dubs this is my affiliate disclaimer, cool?

-Get on the list and be the first to know when new blog posts and freebies drop each week!
+Get access to my resource library filled with free blogging resources & templates.
 Success!
 Now check your email to confirm your subscription.
 There was an error submitting your subscription.
 Please try again.
-Email Address PUT ME DOWN!
-Creative Market Free...
+Email Address I WANT IN Free July 2018 Calendar Download...

-Join my free Resource Library to get your copy of the Ideal Client Profile Workbook!
+Get access to my resource library filled with free blogging resources & templates.
 Success!
 Now check your email to confirm your subscription.
 There was an error submitting your subscription.
 Please try again.
-Email Address SIGN ME UP Ideal client profile is a...
+Email Address I WANT IN Keep your followers in the loop...

 I’ve created a list of online business tools I use to run my online business, from WordPress themes, email marketing tools, and social media planning tools.